-In an update on Wednesday, the North Sea Transition Authority disclosed that Stuart Payne has been appointed as the new Chief Executive, who will succeed Samuel, and assume responsibilities on 1 January 2023.
+In an update on Wednesday, the North Sea Transition Authority disclosed that Stuart Payne was appointed as the new Chief Executive to succeed Samuel.
+Payne will assume responsibilities on 1 January 2023.

 Tim Eggar, NSTA Chairman, remarked: “Stuart is absolutely the right fit to carry on the excellent work that Andy has done for the past eight years.
 The sector is going through a period of rapid change and Stuart has the right skills, experience and personality to guide the NSTA and the industry through this crucial time.”

 Payne, who is the current NSTA Supply Chain, Decommissioning and HR Director, joined the NSTA in 2015 and co-chairs the industry’s Supply Chain and Exports Task Force and is a member of the Scottish Government’s Energy Transition Leadership Group.

 Prior to joining the NSTA, Payne, who was appointed by the NSTA board following a “competitive internal and external recruitment process,” held a variety of leadership positions in the oil and gas industry.
 He was awarded a CBE for services to the sector in the Queen’s Birthday Honours List in 2020.

 Dr Andy Samuel, outgoing NSTA Chief Executive, commented: “I’m delighted to be handing over to Stuart after eight years leading the NSTA.
 Stuart has been a key part of the organisation and will do a great job.
 I’m proud of all my team and our achievements from bolstering security of supply, to leading the energy transition and enhancing economic prosperity for the UK.”